jeffro256/carrot/release/carrot_0.1.md

 ### 6.6 Janus outputs

-In case of a Janus attack, the recipient will derive different values of the enote epehemeral pubkey <code>D<sub>e</sub></code> and Janus `anchor`, and thus will not recognize the output.
+In case of a Janus attack, the recipient will derive different values of the enote ephemeral pubkey <code>D<sub>e</sub></code> and Janus `anchor`, and thus will not recognize the output.

 ### 6.7 Internal enotes